reactome-idg/idg-homepage/README.md

 ```
 npm run build-production
 ```
 To move the generated dist files into the production server (i.e. idg.reactome.org), tar the dist folder and scp it into the staging folder.
 Prior to doing this, make sure archive the previous dist.tgz file just in case.
 The dist.tgz then should be copied to ```/usr/local/reactomes/Reactome/production/Website``` and untar there to make new build alive.
+Also make sure .htaccess is in the final unzipped folder.
+Otherwise, refresh cannot work.
+To make things easier, don't delete the deployed dist folder.
+Make the tar overwrite whatever there.

 # Installing the web components